Updated by Dan Price on July 25, 2017

 I can’t test this myself – I don’t own a PVR – but the process consists of setting up the PVR software of your choice and configuring a compatible plugin for XBMC.

 This is a minor annoyance at best, but it came up for me so I thought I’d go over it.
 Your collection may contain instances of one movie taking up multiple files – for example, if you ripped your extended edition of The Two Towers, you likely ended up with two files.
 You could combine these files using video editing software but most people don’t bother.

 Anyway, if you’ve got movies like this in your digital collection you’re probably annoyed to see that XBMC added multiple “copies” of your movie – one for each part.

 Remove the previous instances of your movies from XBMC, then rescan.
-Your XBMC media center will now recognize these multiple videos as a single movie, and automatically play them back for you in the correct order.
-You probably won’t even notice they’re different files anymore.
+Your XBMC media will now recognize these multiple videos as a single movie and automatically play them back for you in the correct order.
+You probably won’t even notice they’re different files any more.